Course Content and Outcome Guide for FR 272A Effective Fall 2015

 - Special Fee:

 Course DescriptionEmphasizes skills for reading in French.
 Reading and discussion of accessible works of French prose and poetry written by women.
 Fulfills diversity requirement for AAOT degree.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: Completion of second year French at the college level, simultaneous enrollment in FR 203, 251 or 257; or instructor permission.
 Audit available.

 Addendum to Course Description